 Innocence and the Death Penalty

-The issue of innocence, and the many examples that have thrust this issue into the public’s eye, have changed the death penalty debate in this country.
+The issue of innocence has changed the death penalty debate in this country.
 The importance of this issue has increased in recent years with the development of DNA technology.
-This science, along with a re-investigation of many cases, has led to the discovery of a growing number of mistakes and and to the release of a growing number of wrongfully convicted inmates.
+This science has led to the discovery of a disturbing number of mistakes in capital cases and to the release of many wrongfully convicted inmates.

 The Issue of Innocence in the Gary Graham Case